 The screen should be at least 13 inches.
 Perfectly if the screen is 15 inches and more.
 You will be able to open multiple tabs at the same time and see the info on them clearly.

 The display resolution should be at least 1920 x 1080 pixels.
 The higher resolution the better as it will provide more viewing area for running a lot of apps and windows at the same time.

 Besides, we recommend paying attention to matte displays; unlike glossy, matte ones will reduce eye strain after hours spent in front of the screen.
 If the laptop has no matte display, that’s not a problem, in most cases, you can take a matte protection screen.

 The processor (CPU) is the part of a laptop that cannot be upgraded over time, so it is better to invest in the fastest processor you can afford.
-The powerful processor will prevent any problems with compiling programs.
+The powerful processor will prevent any problems with.
 The best option in a long run is taking a laptop that has a clock speed up to 3.9 GHz but perfectly will be 4.5+ GHz.

 Along with the processor, the video card (GPU) cannot be upgraded.
 It will be essential for those who are keen on graphics-intensive tasks such as 3D simulation (VR and AR), gaming development, or working with video-editing tools.